 Third Party Fulfillment Centers Offer an Alternative to FBA Prep

-Furthermore, using a third-party fulfillment centers offers a host of other benefits.
+Furthermore, using 3PL warehousing companies offers a host of other benefits.
 First, these outsourced fulfillment services enable multi-channel shipping through other online platforms.
 So, if you do business on your own website, or other marketplaces like e-bay and Etsy, it’s ok.

 Finally, using a third-party fulfilment house allows you to avoid Amazon’s dreaded long-term storage fee penalties.